mgritter/aoc-fstar/doc/TacticsForTheCompleteNoob.md

 ### Can we create a lemma from scratch?

-Can we recognize the goal, construct a Lemma using reflection as in the previous example, and apply it?
+Can we recognize the goal, construct a Lemma using reflection as in the previous working example, and apply it?

 This seems difficult for a couple reasons:
   * Unquoting only works in certain places; it looks like a restriction on the desugaring process.
 Whatever the cause, something